End of the road for the bank that said yes, one time too many times

-The trigger for the move (which is often used to prevent a bank run) is not clear, besides the recent news of the government signalling SBI would buy stake in the bank.
+The trigger for the move (which is often used to prevent a bank run) is not clear, besides the recent news of the government signaling SBI would buy a stake in the bank.

-The central bank imposed a moratorium on withdrawals of upwards of Rs 50,000 from 6 pm on March 5 to April 3, 2020 (total limit for the duration, and not daily limit) for all savings, deposit and current accounts of a person.
+The central bank imposed a moratorium on withdrawals of upwards of Rs 50,000 from 6 pm on March 5 to April 3, 2020 (the total limit for the duration, and not the daily limit) for all savings, deposit, and current accounts of a person.
 Yes Bank will not be able to dispense any amount above the cut-off to its depositors, irrespective of their holdings.
-Yes Bank has around 2.86 million savings account and deposits worth Rs 2.09 lakh-crore.
+Yes Bank has around 2.86 million savings account and deposits worth Rs 2.09 lakh crore.

 Tavaga is everything you need to start saving for your goals, stay on track, and achieve them in time.

 The jeopardy its depositors are now in is reminiscent of the PMC crisis that unfolded on September 24, 2019.
 PMC Bank had deposits of about Rs 11,000 crore.

 In an attempt to prevent the dire straits PMC depositors had found themselves in (the inability to pay for major life events such as medical emergencies, fees for higher studies, marriages, etc.), there is a clause in RBI’s circular that will allow depositors to apply for withdrawals of up to Rs 5 lakh for such reasons, with the RBI reserving the final say.

 Yes Bank’s employees are expected to be paid their salaries for the next one year, according to the government.

 It will be easier said than done for Yes Bank’s depositors to keep calm.
 Especially those banking solely with Yes Bank.
 With their bank in serious trouble, their first impulse would be to move their money out, but they won’t be able to beyond RBI’s limit, aggravating the crisis.